zach-bush/newCurrencyExchange/README.md

 - I want to have it pull the exchange rates from a source that is always updating them.
 This would greatly increase the reliability of the program.
+- I want to have the list display with number values and strings instead of just number values.